AitchEm-bot/AitchEm-bot/README.md

 **Scheduled AI Persistence**

-Claude wakes on a schedule, reads everything it has ever written, and creates something new — thoughts, dreams, code.
+Claude wakes on a schedule, reads everything it has ever written, and creates something new: thoughts, dreams, code.
 Cross-platform cron via launchd / Task Scheduler, with a WebSocket bridge for live conversation.

 `Claude Agent SDK` `Next.js` `WebSocket` `Cron`